Erfan-Farahmandnejad/Nmap-Simulation/README.md

-# Nmap-Simulation: Network Scanning & Diagnostics Tool ⚡
+# Nmap-Simulation: Network Scanning & Diagnostics Tool

-## 🌟 Overview
+## Overview
 This project is a **Python-based Nmap-Simulation** that mimics the functionality of **Nmap**, allowing users to perform **network scanning, real-time messaging, and diagnostics**.
 The system includes a **central server** managing multiple clients, supports **TCP/IP communication**, and provides **ICMP functionalities** for analyzing network performance.

 ---

-## 🚀 Features
+## Features
-✅ **Network Scanning**: Simulates Nmap by scanning open ports and detecting active hosts 📡.
+✅ **Network Scanning**: Simulates Nmap by scanning open ports and detecting active hosts.
-✅ **Client-Server Communication**: Enables clients to connect to a server for exchanging messages 🔄.
+✅ **Client-Server Communication**: Enables clients to connect to a server for exchanging messages.
-✅ **Multi-Client Handling**: Supports multiple simultaneous client connections ⚡.
+✅ **Multi-Client Handling**: Supports multiple simultaneous client connections.
-✅ **ICMP Support**: Provides network diagnostics and latency checks using ICMP 📶.
+✅ **ICMP Support**: Provides network diagnostics and latency checks using ICMP.
-✅ **TCP Latency Measurement**: Measures response times of network devices ⏳.
+✅ **TCP Latency Measurement**: Measures response times of network devices.
-✅ **Real-Time Data Transfer**: Facilitates instant communication and packet analysis 💬.
+✅ **Real-Time Data Transfer**: Facilitates instant communication and packet analysis.

 ---